chungenyu6/temporal_logic/Assignment_2/SolutionApproach.md

 Practice creating Buchi Automaton and implementing LTL specification, which related to course content : **Temporal Logic and Automata**.

+`BA.txt` files refer to the syntax of the Buchi Automaton, with respect to each specification.

 ## Solution Results
 ### Specification 1
 ![1](https://user-images.githubusercontent.com/80203709/157157477-7d3650d5-c47a-4871-96e0-cf70046b0add.png)